Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 ~~~~~~
 | **Battle Dance**
 | During combat, when the Rogue takes a dash or jump action, moves while dodging, or uses an ability that moves them, they gain 1 point of Momentum.
 After initiating an attack or dodge action with Stamina, the Rogue may dedicate Momentum as if it were additional Stamina.
-| Momentum can be stored up to a maximum of the Rogue's rank, and points fade at the end of the Rogue's following turn after they are gained.
+| Momentum can be stored up to a maximum of the Rogue's rank, and points fade at the end of the Rogue's next turn after they are gained.

 Rank 3
 ~~~~~~